ironFifty9/Customer-Segmentation/README.md

 - Automate RFM updates with a data pipeline.

 ## Contact
 Built by Deji Felix.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/deji-felix-0ab880258) or email (iamerys11@gmail.com) for questions or collabs!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/deji-felix-0ab880258) or [email](iamerys11@gmail.com) for questions or collabs!

 ---
 ![Cluster Scatterplot](./visuals/cluster_frequency_vs_monetary.png)